cdanghel/Analyzing-Traffic-Data-SQL/README.md

 It seems that our current conversion rate is causing us to exceed our budget, indicating that we are below the required 4% threshold for the economics to be viable.
 Therefore, we need to reduce our search bids to align with this analysis and avoid overspending.

 ## Task 3
+ After analyzing the conversion rate, we decided to decrease our bid for **gsearch nonbrand**  on 2012-04-15.
+We are now interested in tracking the trended session volume for **gsearch nonbrand** on a weekly basis to determine if the bid adjustments have resulted in a decrease in volume.

 ### Task 3, results:
 <img width="178" alt="Task3" src="https://github.com/cdanghel/Analyzing-Traffic-Data-SQL/assets/131986570/a50db7fb-6ef8-4988-9fa2-578a5fc253bd">

+From the information provided, it appears that making bid changes significantly affects the performance of **gsearch nonbrand**.
+While we aim to maximize our ad visibility and reach, it is crucial to ensure that our advertising expenditure remains within our affordable limits.